About the Ottawa Medical Physics Institute (OMPI) and Carleton Graduate Program in Medical Physics

 Medical physics is the application of physics to problems involving human health.
-Important developments in this field hold promise for improvements in the diagnosis and understanding of disease, and in the application of high technology to patient care.
+Important developments in this field hold promise for improvements in the diagnosis and understanding of disease, and in the application of advanced technology to patient care.

 In Ottawa, graduate studies in medical physics are offered at the MSc and PhD level, with specializations in imaging, therapy, and biophysics.
 The PhD program in Medical Physics at Carleton is accredited by CAMPEP (Commission on the Accreditation of Medical Physics Educational Programs).
 Medical physics studies comprise one component of the graduate program of the Ottawa-Carleton Institute for Physics, which combines the resources of the Physics Departments at Carleton University and the University of Ottawa.
 The medical physics program is focused at Carleton University: Program Details